olcf/hands-on-with-summit/challenges/Score-P_and_Vampir_Basics/README.md

 $ bsub submit_mpi.lsf
 ```

 Use `jobstat -u <username>` to check your job's status.
 Once complete, you can go to the new Score-P directory and use the `scorep-score -r profile.cubex` command to look at the profilng results.
-You should see something like this (note that the results on time will be different for each individual profiling run):
+Below is a snippet of the profiling results from the MPI version (note that the results on time will be different for each individual profiling run):

 ```
 $ cd <scorep directory>
 $ scorep-score  -r profile.cubex

 Estimated aggregate size of event trace:                   73MB Estimated requirements for largest trace buffer (max_buf): 7MB